 Knowledge: Building Manuals and Articles

 The first section when you load into Zoho Learn is Knowledge.
 This is where your articles and manuals will reside.
-The difference between the two is imagine articles as your chapters and manuals as your book.
+The difference between the two is to imagine articles as your chapters and manuals as your book.
 Let’s walk through creating both.

 First click on the purple +